GNUSim8085/GNUSim8085/README_OSX.md

 $ sudo make install
 ```

-Note: If you are using brew to install dependencies then simply run command
+Note: If you are using brew to install dependencies then run command
-brew bundle from the source root.
+'brew bundle' followed by 'brew install autoconf' and 'brew install automake'
 This will fetch all the necessary packages.